Stroh

 Stroh Austria GmbH (/de-AT/) is an Austrian manufacturer of liquors, especially spiced rums and high-proof rum-like drinks used in warm drinks and cooking.
 The Stroh brand is one of the best-known spirits from Austria.

-The (technically incorrect) term Stroh Rum has colloquially become a generic synonym for spirits with a similarly high alcohol content in Germanic speaking regions.
+The term Stroh Rum has colloquially become a genericized trademark for spirits with a similarly high alcohol content in Germanic speaking regions.

 Stroh 80 (ABV); labeled Stroh 160 (proof) U.S.

 Background

 As Austria-Hungary had no colonies in tropical regions with rum or easy access to rum importation, the imperial government regulated the manufacturing of a rum-like product, where the sugarcane molasses aroma was replaced with a mixture of flavorants and coloring added to alcohol from sugar beets.
 This class of products was named Inländer-Rum (literally "domestic rum").
 It resulted in a distinctive product smelling primarily of butterscotch and vanilla.
 It became a regional specialty, available from several brands, in the countries that followed the collapse of the Austro-Hungarian Empire, most notably today's Austria and the Czech Republic.

 Some manufacturers have since switched to using sugarcane by-products according to European Community regulations, while the typical "Inländer" flavor is provided by traditional essences.
 So the result can be regarded equal to a spiced rum.

 The product designation for Inländer Rum is no longer standardised in the Codex Alimentarius Austriacus.